Close the loop in ceramic industry

 Description

-The project focused on the valorization of various types and proportions of inorganic and organic wastes as substitutes to clayey raw material.
-Extruded and pressed specimen produced and the quality of the produced ceramics were evaluated for their properties and the environmental impact.
+Extruded and pressed specimens were produced and the quality of the resulting ceramics were evaluated for their properties and the environmental impact.

 Main activity field